Resilient food systems

 - Introduce you to the pioneers in resilient food systems so you can learn firsthand how they are making a new way of producing food a reality- and to learn from their mistakes

 - See for yourself what resilient food systems look like

 - Meet others who are inspired to make the transition to a resilient food system now

-The course is aimed at any food producer, farmer, grower (urban or rural), or food processor ( large or small) wanting to begin the process of moving to low carbon, resilient systems.
+The training is aimed at any food producer, farmer, grower (urban or rural), or food processor (large or small) wanting to begin the process of moving to low carbon, resilient systems.
 Also for those interested in setting up modern food systems in their Transition groups.
 This training will be highly interactive, run by skilled facilitators (who are also in the food business), and fun.
 We will be offering the course in different venues across the country.